 What Can I Do For You

-She provides a variety of information management and research services including instruction (e.g., searching and bibliographic management tools), comprehensive and systematic review literature searching, cited reference searches (e.g., times cited), answering of reference questions, manuscript editing, formatting and consultation.
+She provides a variety of information management and research services including instruction (e.g., searching and bibliographic management tools), comprehensive and systematic review literature searching, animal alternative searching in support of animal research and the Animal Welfare Act, cited reference searches (e.g., times cited), answering of reference questions, manuscript editing, formatting and consultation.

 Additionally, she has assisted with a variety of special projects including the organization and management of journal supplements, creation of a clearinghouse website on SharePoint, and the selection of key resources and subject bibliographies for inclusion on various websites.